GenomicsAotearoa/Nextflow_Workshop/docs/session_1/3_configuration.md

 **Parameters** are pipeline specific settings that can be used to customise the execution of a pipeline.

-Every nf-core pipeline has a full list of parameters on the nf-core website.
+Every nf-core pipeline has a full list of parameters on the nf-core website (for example here are the [nf-core demo pipeline parameters](https://nf-co.re/demo/1.1.0/parameters/)).
 When viewing these parameters online, you will also be shown a description and the type of the parameter.
 Some parameters will have additional text to help you understand when and how a parameter should be used.

 Parameters and their descriptions can also be viewed in the command line using the `run` command with the `--help` parameter: